deadlyvipers/dojo_rules/introduction.md

-Here I am

-Favorit code school course has to be Ruby, because BRAINZ
+Favorite code school course has to be Ruby, because BRAINZ

+##Deadly Skillsd

+* Git
+* Ruby
+* Javascript